lwjohnst86/analyzing-cohorts-course/chapter2.md

 ```

 `@instructions`
-- Select the blood measure variables (e.g. cholesterol, lipoprotein, glucose, blood pressure) and create histograms.
+- Select the cholesterol based variables (i.e. total and lipoproteins) and create histograms.

 `@hint`
-- The six variables are total cholesterol, systolic and diastolic blood pressure, fasting glucose, and high and low density lipoprotein.
+- The six variables are total cholesterol, and high and low density lipoprotein.
 - Use `geom_histogram()`.

 `@sample_code`